dividiti/ck-caffe/README.md

 You can see continuously aggregated results in the [public Collective Knowledge repository](http://cknowledge.org/repo/web.php?native_action=show&native_module_uoa=program.optimization&scenario=1eb2f50d4620903e).

-If you forget this link, you can open this website from command line:
+You can also open this website from the command line:
 ```
  $ ck browse experiment.bench.caffe
 ```